konsept-ch/Claroline/README-SETUP.md

   - Prefer serving static assets: set `WEBPACK_DEV_SERVER=0` (default here).
   - Keep the repo under WSL2 home for faster bind-mounts.
   - Increase Docker resources (4 CPU, 6–8 GB RAM).
+- LightSaml 500 "There are no own credentials":
+  - The SAML plugin now falls back to a bundled self-signed cert/key when none are configured.
+  - If you override `files/config/platform_options.json` and clear `saml.credentials`, keep at least one entry or drop the override so the default kicks in.

 GeoIP Database (faster, persistent)
 -----------------------------------